fvictorio/fzf-git/README.md

 ### Manually

-Clone this repository and add source it from your `zshrc`.
+Clone this repository and source it from your `zshrc`.

 ## Features